H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 We will base our proofs on these formalisms to prove the algorithms' correctness.

 Our system consists of a set of sequential processes that communicate through a collection of shared objects.
 Processes are asynchronous, so that each process may run at their own pace.
-Each object has a type, defining a set of posisble values and operations that manipulate that object.
+Each object has a type, defining a set of possible values and operations that manipulate that object.

 === Linearizability <linearizability>

 This section provides the formal definition of linearizability, which was not given in @correctness-condition.
 Our formalism is based on Herlihy and Wing's notion introduced in @herlihy-linearizability and @herlihy-axioms.
 Specification and verification of linearizable objects (queues) will be deferred to @axiomatic-spec and @linearizability-verification.

 An execution of a concurrent system is modeled by a history, which is a finite sequence of operation _invocation_ and _response events_ @herlihy-axioms:
-- An invocation is of the form `x op(args*) A` where `x` is the object names, `op` is the operation name, `arg*` is the list of arguments and `A` is the name of a process.
+- An invocation is of the form `x op(args*) A` where `x` is the object name, `op` is the operation name, `arg*` is the list of arguments and `A` is the name of a process.
-- A response is of the form `x term(res*) A` where `x` is the object names, `term` is the termination status (which is assumed to be `Ok` in this thesis for normal termination), `res*` is the list of results and `A` is the name of a process.
+- A response is of the form `x term(res*) A` where `x` is the object name, `term` is the termination status (which is assumed to be `Ok` in this thesis for normal termination), `res*` is the list of results and `A` is the name of a process.
 A response event _matches_ an invocation event if their object names and process names are the same.
-If there is no matching response event for an invocation event, the response event is said to be _pending_. $C o m p l e t e(H)$ is a history obtained from a history $H$ by removing all pending events in it.
+If there is no matching response event for an invocation event, the invocation event is said to be _pending_. $C o m p l e t e(H)$ is a history obtained from a history $H$ by removing all pending events in it.

 A history is _sequential_ when it begins with an invocation event, and every invocation event is paired with a corresponding response event that follows it (with the exception that the final invocation may not yet have its response).